vitalif/vitastor/docs/usage/admin.en.md

 upgrade and restart servers one by one.
 However, ideally you should restart VMs too to make them use the new version of the client library.

+### 1.7.x to 1.8.0

+After upgrading version <= 1.7.x to version >= 1.8.0, BUT <= 1.9.0: restart all clients
+(VMs and so on), otherwise they will hang when monitor clears old PG configuration key, which happens 24 hours after upgrade.

+This is fixed in 1.9.1.
+So, after upgrading version <= 1.7.x directly to version >= 1.9.1,
+you DO NOT have to restart all old clients immediately - they will work like before until you decide to upgrade them too.
+The downside is that you'll have to remove the old PG configuration key (`/vitastor/config/pgs`) from etcd by hand when you make sure that all your clients are restarted.

 ### 1.1.x to 1.2.0

 Upgrading version <= 1.1.x to version >= 1.2.0, if you use EC n+k with k>=2, is recommended